AndreaBarghigiani/AndreaBarghigiani/README.md

 HTML - CSS (SCSS) - JavaScript - React.js - Redux - Emotion - PHP

 #### 👀 I am practicing with
+*The JavaScript part:*
-Typescript - Next.js - Chakra UI - PostgreSQL (just enough to be dangerous 😂)
+Typescript - Next.js - Chakra UI

+*The Ruby part:*
+ViewComponents - Hotwire

 #### 💪 How do I improve my skills?
 Keep my knowledge sharp and current has always been my main focus, in order to do so I found great pleasure following [Egghead courses](https://egghead.io/) that let me discover all the materials of Kent C. Dodds.
 Since I like (a lot) he's teaching style I invested in [EpicReact](https://epicreact.dev/) and [TestingJavaScript](https://testingjavascript.com/) to help me dig deeper in both.
 You can even read my notes right here on [GitHub](https://github.com/AndreaBarghigiani/EpicReactNotes)

+I even buy some Udemy courses from time to time, especially if I find in the teacher a good resource to learn from.
+Will add some of the *best of* next time I'll read this 😉

 #### 👨‍💻 Side projects
-I am early in my (public) career so I have not much to offer, at least for now, but I am try to build in public so you right now [I am developing a tool for my own company](https://github.com/AndreaBarghigiani/pmdreamland) (that they didn't ask for but it is a good way to practice new skills I am learning 😊).
-Hopefully in the near future you'll see more stuff in this list, included my portfolio 😂
+I am early in my (public) career so I have not much to offer, at least for now, but I am try to build in public so probably you'll see something in this section in the near future.

 #### 💬 Fancy a chat?
 You can find my public self on [Twitter](https://twitter.com/cupofcraft) but if we get along probably I'll give you my email too 😉